Payroll can be a very rewarding and satisfying job, especially because everyone likes to be paid on time and accurately!

 The National Insurance Contributions (NIC) Primary (PT) and Secondary (ST) Threshold is £719.00 per month.
 This is the level of earnings where you do not have to pay Employee/Employer NIC.

-For more detailed information about Rates and Thresholds please check this link.
+Find out more information about Rates and Thresholds here.

 Minimum Wage Rates have also gone up from April 2019: